 There will a flower festival, art exhibition and book sale throughout the weekend between 10am and 6pm.

 In addition there will be a concert in the church by HMS Heron Band at 7.30pm on the Friday.
 Tickets for this cost £8 to include interval refreshments.

-There will be various activities on the Sunday afternoon starting at 2.30pm, including teddy zip wire from the church tower, a teddy bears’ picnic, plant stalls, an organ recital in the church and a history tour.
+There will be various activities on the Sunday afternoon starting at 2.30pm, including teddy zip wire from the church tower, a teddy bears’ picnic, plant stalls, an organ recital in the church and

 The weekend rounds off with a Songs of Praise service at 6pm on the Sunday evening.